2020 NFL Draft: Start Time, TV Coverage, Streaming Options

 Even though there could be technical issues, the NFL has chosen not to give teams additional time for each pick.
 The league is reportedly going to deal with any problems when and if they arise.

 The NFL sent cameras to the homes of 58 collegiate players for the stay-at-home draft.
-This will allow the players to join in on the broadcast for if and when different NFL teams choose them.
+This will allow the players to join in on the broadcast if and when different NFL teams choose them.

 The camera in each prospect’s home will always be on during the draft to create a virtual green room.
 After being selected, the player will have a virtual “stage walk” to another camera where they’ll interact with the commissioner.